-I’ll admit it – I’ve never given much thought to caladiums, perhaps subconsciously dismissing them as an uninspired, old-fashioned stalwart.
-But having trialled several dozen this year (thanks to the good folks at Classic Caladiums) I can proudly say I was dead wrong – there’s nothing uninspired with these plants.
+But having trialed several dozen this year (thanks to the generous folks at Classic Caladiums) I can proudly say I was dead wrong – there’s nothing uninspired with these plants.
 I’m officially hooked!

-Similar to coleus in that they come in a psychedelic array of color combinations, caladiums somehow have more of an air of elegance about them.
+Similar to coleus, in that they come in a psychedelic array of color combinations, caladiums somehow have more of an air of elegance about them.

 The nandina’s mainly green early-summer foliage help to complement the green in the caladium leaves.
 But once cooler temperatures arrive, and the nandina’s foliage begins to turn shades of red, pink and maroon the resulting color echoes are nothing short of magical.

 But what I love so much is the slightly undulating shape of the foliage that gives this plant a sense of motion (even on the stillest of days) adding a visually dynamic element to a simple container.

-In my zone 9 garden, the caladiums grew much easier in contai

-ners rather than planted directly in the soil.
+In my zone 9 garden, the caladiums grew much easier in containers rather than planted directly in the soil.

 This doesn’t really surprise me since despite regular amendments to my clay-based soil, it’ll never be the nutrient rich, fast draining soil caladiums crave.

 The simple solution is to plant them in a container (with really good soil) in a semi-shady spot and give them somewhat regular watering.
 Do that and you’ll be rewarded with months and months of gorgeous color.

 When it comes time to overwinter them, unless you live in the tropical south you’ll have to dig them up in early fall, let the tubers dry for a few days and place them in a dry area to store.
 I’m hoping mine will overwinter without any problems if I leave them in their container, safely snuggled up against a fence for protection.
 We’ll see….